hfut-twj/6-DoF-Grasp/README.md

 Results
 -----
-Evaluation results on Realsense camera:
+Evaluation results based on the GraspNet-1Billion benchmark captured by RealSense:

 |          |        | Seen             |                  |        | Similar          |                  |        | Novel            |                  |
 |:--------:|:------:|:----------------:|:----------------:|:------:|:----------------:|:----------------:|:------:|:----------------:|:----------------:|